Ecampus/tes-xapi/attendance-recipe.markdown

     ...
 ```

 If the instructor is the person recording the attendance, the instructor may *also* be the **authority** for the statement.

 Sometimes the instructor is *not* the person recording attendance.
 (For example, you might have an instructor or group of instructors running the session and somebody else taking attendance.)

 To record this you will need to add a **context.extensions.observer** agent (person, group or system).
-This is the agent *observing* what is being attended and recording when it opened, who joined, who left, when it closed and so on.
+This is the agent *observing* what is being attended and recording who registered, when it opened, who joined, who left, when it closed and so on.

 ```js
 "context": {